 FDI in retail in India has always been a contentious issue.
 The government has been progressively liberalising the retail sector in India for foreign direct investment.
 The latest major move came in 2012 when 100% FDI was allowed in single-brand retail.
 In this article, we discuss the issue of FDI in retail in India and the advantages and disadvantages of the same.
 We also talk about how the Indian economy is affected by the liberalisation in the government’s FDI policy.

 In terms of economy, retail is one of the pillars of the Indian economy with the sector contributing to about 10% of the Gross Domestic Product (GDP).
 In this sector, the organised sector is merely 9% and the unorganised sector dominates.
-Maximum number of retailers operate out of less than 500 sq. feet of retail space.
+The maximum number of retailers operate out of less than 500 sq. feet of retail space.
 The unorganised retail sector also absorbs about 7% of the labour force in India.

 The central government has approved 100% FDI in single-brand retail and 51% FDI in multi-brand retail.